 The Matsés hunt all kinds of rain forest creatures for food.
 Pig-like peccaries.
 Rabbit-sized rodents called pacas.
 Wild turkeys.
 To hunt them, they use a bow and arrow.

-Suddenly, the guide spotted a turkey.
+Suddenly, the guide spotted a wild turkey.
 He handed Kane the bow and arrow.
 Whoosh!
-Kane's arrow just missed, and the bird escaped.
-A lucky day for the bird, but not one for Kane and the Matsés!
+Kane just missed!

-Kane crosses a fast-moving creek on a bridge he helped build from a fallen log.
+Kane crosses a creek on a bridge he helped build.

-One day, the group paddled a dugout canoe for nine hours.
-They wanted to go to a different settlement where the people still follow their ancient ways.
+Kane learned how to travel on the river.
+One day, the group paddled a dugout canoe.
+They came to a different settlement.
+The Matsés people here still follow ancient ways.

-People here pierce their noses with the thin ribs of palm leaves.
-They are sometimes called the “cat people” because the palm leaves look like the whiskers of jaguars.
-Men also wear necklaces of jaguar teeth.
+People pierce their noses with the ribs of palm leaves.
+These look like whiskers, and the people look like jaguars.
+So, they are sometimes called the “cat people.”
+Men wear necklaces made of jaguar teeth.